psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 One day, she found a starling in the courtyard.
 Its wing was hurt, damaged.
 She nursed it, and it recovered; she trained it, and trained it well; and one day attached a message to it, and sent it on its way to her brother, to Bendigeidfran.

 When he received the message, he was furious, cursing — what brother wouldn't be? — cursed, and raged, and summoned his men to set off across the sea.
-Bendigeidfran, giant that he was, was too big for any ship, and he walked through the sea; the fleet sailed at his side.
+No ship could carry him, no house could give him shelter, so Bendigeidfran, giant that he was, being too big for any ship, walked through the sea; and his fleet sailed at his side.

 ---